Witney Carson Honored By Ex ‘DWTS’ Partner Milo Manheim For National Dance Day

 Wittles.
 I know I’ve only known you for less than two months but you truly feel like a (little) big sister to me.
 Being in this show can be really hard sometimes but it’s easy to get through it knowing I get to see you everyday.
 You make me laugh more than anyone I know.
 I cant wait to be friends with you for a lifetime????
 I love you more than you love Matcha Tea. – P.S.
 These are my fav mems with you.
 Because you embarrass me everyday by making me look like a fool on television, I thought I should embarrass you with these photos.
 Just keep swiping.

-Along with the dance training he received, the current NYU Drama student also gained a pal in Witney, who forged a close relationship with and mentored Milo throughout the competition.
+Along with the dance training he received, the current NYU drama student also gained a pal in Witney, who forged a close relationship with Milo and mentored him throughout the competition.
 Their bond was evident in many of the behind-the-scenes clips featured on the show and in Milo’s many Instagram posts honoring his pal.